- Password protect notebooks

-The audio is not synced to your notes though like in Notability.
+However, the audio is not synced to your notes like in Notability.
 You can adjust the audio playback speed to 0.7x, 1.5x and 2x.
 You can export the audio recording or delete it.
 On the homepage, Noteshelf doesn’t show when your notebook has a recording unless you create an audio note.

 You can add a new page with a similar page template or a different one.
 Noteshelf supports different page templates in one notebook.
 Your new page can be a photo, scan or imported document.

 You can bookmark or tag your pages and pick a colour for your bookmark for an extra level of organisation.
 Your red bookmarks could be all questions, blue ones – sections you have to review.
 Not many note-taking apps offer different colours for your bookmarks.

 Noteshelf lists your used tags below the text field in case you want to use them again.
 Tags are available per notebook, each has its own set of tags.
 This complicates the use of tags in the app.

 You can convert your handwriting to text in one tap.
 Your text has the same colour as your ink.
 Noteshelf supports 65 languages for OCR.
 You can edit your text in the conversion window then copy it to the clipboard or convert to a text box.
 Noteshelf replaces the text as default (to look like your saved default text) or Fit to Selection (to retain the size of your handwriting).

 You can search through your notes.
 Noteshelf will search through your text and handwriting.
 You can then filter your search results to show:

 - Bookmarked pages with your searched terms

 - Tagged pages